 Contract complexity, the nonrecurring nature of some adjustments and the inherent inefficiency of the billing administration process frequently result in invoicing errors.
-These errors often go undiscovered and may manifest in various ways, including applying rates that are too high, incorrect quantification of the number of billable units -- e.g., transactions, resources and consumption levels -- or pricing adjustment errors -- e.g., COLA and wage inflation.
+These errors often go undiscovered and may manifest in various ways, including applying rates that are too high, incorrect quantification of the number of billable units -- e.g., transactions, resources and consumption levels -- or pricing adjustment errors -- e.g., cost-of-living adjustment and wage inflation.
 Auditing invoices and comparing charges to what is allowed and agreed upon contractually, such as per rate cards and pricing exhibits, may identify previously undiscovered errors, resulting in owed credits and reductions to future charges.

-- Rationalize maintenance spending (savings potential = medium)
+2. Rationalize maintenance spending

-- Apply demand management flexibility (savings potential = medium to high)
+3. Apply demand management flexibility

 - Utilize automated tools to conduct cloud usage audits, which can rapidly identify opportunities to shed expenses.

-- Ensure compute workloads are matched to the most economical instance types that meet requirements and that storage is tiered to the most economical storage performance type.
+- Ensure compute workloads are matched to the most economical instance types that meet requirements and storage is tiered to the most economical storage performance type.

 - Check pay-as-you-go containers to identify those that have not been used over the past 30 to 90 days.

-- Review instance inventories and spin down instances that are not required.
+- Review instance inventories, and spin down instances that are not required.